ducakar/TextureReplacer/README.md

       Suits/[<subDir>/]<suit>/EVAjetpack         // EVA jetpack
       Suits/[<subDir>/]<suit>/EVAjetpackNRM      // EVA jetpack normal map

 The level textures are optional.
-If missing, level 0 texture will be used for all levels for that part of suit.
+If a level texture is missing, the one from the previous level is inherited.

 ### Configuration File ###